Source Branching

 - Story Slicing helps break development work into more easily consumable, testable chunks.

-- You don’t have to wait to be story/feature complete as long as you have tested and won’t break production.
+- You don’t have to wait for a story/feature to be complete as long as you have tested that won’t break production.

-- Pull requests should be small and should be prioritized over starting new development.
+- Pull requests should be small and should be prioritized over starting any new development.

 Common Issues

-Trunk based continuous integration often takes workflow adjustments on the team.
+Trunk-based development and continuous integration often take workflow adjustments on the team.
 The main reasons teams struggle with CI are:

 - Test architecture